|Capitalism is the Institution of Ethics|

 |3 Responsibility: The Dynamic Feedback of Ethics|

 Up to now, we have seen that Ethics is a paradigm of individual choice.
 According to what rules will individuals make decisions?
 How may we acquire correct rules of behaviour that benefit us, rather than incorrect rules of behaviour that actually harm us?
-What can make our ethical theories to actually be good?
+How shall we improve the rules we follow, reject inadequate or obsolete rules we previously accepted, or refine them into better rules?

 In cybernetical terms, we speak of the structural coupling between two structures.
 The two structures concerned are the real world and each of our mental models of it.
 What ensures the relevance of our models and its ethical rules with respect to the real world and the laws of nature, so that our decisions actually benefit us?
 As always, the answer, in cybernetical terms, is feedback.